patrickfrey/mewa/doc/glossary.md

 ## Scope-step
 Counter that is incremented for every production in the grammar marked with the operators **>>** or **{}**.
 The **scope-step** defines the start and the end of the **scope** assigned to productions by the scope operator **{}**.
 A **scope** starts with the scope-step counter value when first entering a state with a production marked as **{}** and ends with one step after the value of the **scope-step** after exit (**reduction** in the context of the parser).

+## Context Type
+Every type definition has a tuple consisting of a type and a name as the key that identifies it.
+The type is called the **context type** of the definition.
+The context type is either a type defined before or 0 representing the absence of a context type or the global context.
+Context types help you to describe relations like membership or another way of expressing contextual visibility.

 ## Constructor
 A constructor implements the construction of an object representing a type.
 It is either a structure describing the initial construction of the object or a function describing the derivation of an object from the constructor of the derived type.